dwyl/phoenix-ecto-append-only-log-example/README.md

 </div>
 <br />

-If any these terms are unclear to you now, never fear we will be clarifying them below.
-The main thing to remember is that using an Append-only Log to store your App's data makes it _much_ easier to build the App almost _immediately_ because records are never changed, history is preserved and can easily be referred to i.e. you have built-in debug-ability/traceability.
+> **Note**: If any these terms are unclear to you now, don't worry we will be clarifying them below.
+The main thing to remember is that using an Append-only Log to store your App's data makes it _much_ easier to build the App almost _immediately_ because records are never changed, history is preserved and can easily be referred to i.e: you have built-in debug-ability, traceability and stats.

-Once you are overcome the _initial_ learning curve, you will see that your Apps become easy to _reason_ about and you "_unlock_" many other possibilities for useful features and functionality that will _delight_ the users!
-You will get your work done much faster and more reliably, users will be happier with the UX and Product Owners/Managers will be able to _see_ how data is transformed in the app; _easily_ visualise the usage data and "flow" on analytics charts/graphs in realtime!
+Once you overcome the _initial_ learning curve, you will see that your Apps become _easy_ to _reason_ about and you will "_unlock_" many other possibilities for useful features and functionality that will _delight_ the users!
+You will get your work done much faster and more reliably, users will be happier with the UX and Product Owners/Managers will be able to _see_ how data is transformed in the app;
+_easily_ visualise the usage data and "flow" on analytics charts/graphs in _realtime_!

-**Append only logs are an attractive approach to database structures because:**
+### Append-only Logs are an _excellent_ approach to data storage _because_:

++ Data is _never over-written_ therefore it cannot be corrupted or lost.
++ Field-level Version control and Accountability for all changes is _built-in_.
++ All changes to columns are _non-destructive additions_;
+Columns are never deleted or altered so existing code/queries never "break".
+This is _essential_ for "Zero Downtime Continuous Deployment".
+ A database migration can be applied
+***before*** the application server is updated and the existing/current version of the app can continue to run like nothing happened.
 - They allow you to process data in real-time.
 This makes them ideal for analytics. :bar_chart: 🤔
-- Data is never lost.
-Making them reliable for recovery during outages.
-As well ideal for version control and accountability. :closed_lock_with_key:
-- Columns are never deleted or altered so existing code/queries never "break" :negative_squared_cross_mark: :warning:.
-This is essential for "Zero Downtime Continuous Deployment".
-- A database migration can be applied before the application server is updated and the existing/current version of the application can continue to run like nothing happened. :sunglasses:
-- Database migrations are always backward compatible. :leftwards_arrow_with_hook:

-**Here are some examples of use cases where these characteristics may prove useful:**
++ "Realtime backups" are hugely simplified
+(_compared to standard SQL/RDBMS_);
+you simply stream the record updates to multiple storage locations/zones and can easily recover from any "outage".

+### _Examples_ use cases where an Append-only Log is _useful_:

 - **CRM** - where customer data is updated and can be incorrectly altered, having the complete history of a record and being able to "time travel" through the change log is a really good idea. :clock10: :leftwards_arrow_with_hook: :white_check_mark:
 - **CMS/Blog** - being able to "roll back" content means you can invite your trusted readers / stakeholders to edit/improve your content without "fear" of it decaying. :lock_with_ink_pen: